Advertising for Lawyers: A Complete Guide

 Descriptions of content elements and keyword phrases help Google understand what an attorney’s website is about when the search engine crawls it.
 For example, criminal attorneys should want to have keywords and content with search terms like “criminal attorney <insert city>”, “criminal attorney <insert state>,” “criminal defense attorney”, and “criminal defense lawyer.”

 In addition to websites and blog posts, search engine optimization also involves YouTube video descriptions and what is known as off-page SEO or backlinks.
-Backlinks are links to a law firm website from other websites and increase the authority score Google assigns to each website.
-The more links to a back to an attorney site from trusted sites (CNN, for example) increase a website authority score.
+Backlinks are links to a law firm’s website from other websites and increase the authority score Google assigns to each website.
+More links back to an attorney site from trusted sites (CNN, for example) increase a website authority score.